-Why You May Not Need a Living Trust
+Why You Might Not Need a Living Trust

 A living trust is an excellent way to avoid probate.
 But do you really need one?

-One of the most common questions about estate planning Nolo encounters is whether making a will is enough, or whether it's smarter to create a living trust for the purpose of avoiding probate.
+One of the most common questions about estate planning Nolo encounters is whether making a will is enough or whether it's smarter to create a living trust to avoid probate.
 Not surprisingly, the answer is, "It depends."
 Some people need a living trust immediately, others will never need one, and most of us fall somewhere in the middle.

 Avoiding Probate With a Living Trust